opensimrt-ros/ximu3_ros/README.md

 Library `libximu3.a` was compiled from the rust source and the binary copied over.

-To compile a newer version of the library you may use https://github.com/opensimrt-ros/docker-ximu3-library-builder

 # Usage:

 Compile package with `catkin_make`, source the catkin\_workspace and roslaunch it:

 	roslaunch ximu3_ros ximu.launch

+# Compiling the driver library yourself

+To compile a newer version of the library you may use https://github.com/opensimrt-ros/docker-ximu3-library-builder docker provided.
+It is currently using a different version of the x-IMU3-Software repository, known to work Debian 11.

 ## TODO: